ck090/Cryptography/ReadMe.txt

 2. DES
 3. RSA

+WE can send the encrypted messages with any of those algortihms through Ethernet.

 More about these algorithms on:

-There is an option to save the entire ciphered data to text for further validation included is UDP Socket Programming to help with EtherChannel Communication.
+There is an option to save the entire ciphered data to text for further validation, also included is UDP Socket Programming to help with EtherChannel Communication.